 My normal starting point is near Scenic World.
 While the Scenic Railway (the steepest passenger railway in the world) offers the quickest route down, the Furber Steps provides one of the most picturesque descents into the Jamison Valley, with a number of side-tracks and lookouts.
 The track heads steeply down from the Prince Henry Cliff Walk, behind the Scenic World wheelhouse.
 Near the top of the Furber Steps, the Three Sisters can be seen in the distance from Vanimans Lookout.

-There are no less eight lookouts on the way down; offering differing perspectives of the Jamison Valley and Katoomba cliff line, with Katoomba Falls on the left.
+There are no less than eight lookouts on the way down; offering differing perspectives of the Jamison Valley and Katoomba cliff line, with Katoomba Falls on the left.

 In the distance is the long plateau of Mount Solitary, on the other side of the Jamison Valley (it’s the only mountain in the Jamison Valley).